iankisali/C-Data-Structures-Algorithms/Data Stuctures/README.md

 - Need for constant time for insertion and deletion.
 - Do not access random elements from Linked list.
 - Insert element in any position of list.

+### 2. Doubly Linked List
+Doubly linked list is a data structure in which each node contains data and two links.
+One link points to the previous node and another link point to the next node.
+It can be used because of following reasons :
+- Easier to delete node
+- Can be iterated in reverse order without recursion implmentation
+- Insertion or removal is fast